Royals treated like celebrities in New Zealand

-"I don't think the visit will have influenced the public's views - some are happy to see them, some don't really care - but if we can show that there is a need for reform, and set out the specifics of what will replace the current system, then we believe people will come to their own decision."'Over so quickly'
+"I don't think the visit will have influenced the public's views - some are happy to see them, some don't really care - but if we can show that there is a need for reform, and set out the specifics of what will replace the current system, then we believe people will come to their own decision."

 Some commentators have wondered about the itinerary.

 One New Zealand Herald columnist described it as "a schedule jam-packed with meaningless rah-rah" and suggested the royals stop off in flood-devastated Solomon Islands to lend moral support.

 Before their arrival, the capital's daily newspaper urged readers to give the royals a proper good time "whatever our disparate views".